Master of Science

 CSC 685.
 Bioinformatics.
 (3 h)

 Introduction to bioinformatics and computing techniques essential to current biomedical research.
 Primary focus is gene and protein sequence and structure databases and algorithms for sequence and structure analysis.
-Emphasizes interdisciplinary interaction and communication.
+Emphasizes interdisciplinary interactions and communication.
 Also listed as PHY 685 and BIO 685.

 CSC 687.
 Computational Systems Biology.
 (3 h)

-Introduction of concepts and development of skills for comprehension of modern systems biology research problems, including both biological and computational aspects.
+Introduction of concepts and development of skills for the comprehension of modern systems biology research problems, including both biological and computational aspects.
 Topics may include microarrays, protein interaction networks, large-scale proteomics experiments, and algorithms and computational approaches for modeling, storing, and analyzing the resulting data sets.
-Emphasizes interdisciplinary interaction and communication.
+Emphasizes interdisciplinary interactions and communication.